StackVista/stackstate-docs/configure/topology/event-handlers.md

 * `event.triggeredTimestamp` - returns the time  \(epoch in ms\) at which the event was generated.
 * `event.identifier` - returns the unique event identifier.
 * `event.problemId` - returns the (node) ID of the problem.
-* `event.nodes` - returns the list of node ids of all the components that were related to the problem before it was subsumed.
+* `event.nodes` - returns the list of node IDs of all the components that were related to the problem before it was subsumed.

 #### ProblemResolvedEvent properties (Asynchronous)